SciBorgs/SciGuides/docs/projects/basic-subsystems/SimpleShooter.md

 ## Introduction

 This project is going to cover how to make a basic shooter subsystem, as well as the general structure of a standard subsystem.

-## Prerequisites

-Generally, you want to be familiar with:

-- Java102 (specifically interfaces)
-- what a subsystem is
-- how command based structure works
-- general subsystem file structure
-- PID and FF

 ## Quick Notes